CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 After the Vermkin ambush, the party may require a rest depending on the outcome of the battle.
 ```

-**Vermkin Trail:**
+### **Vermkin Trail**

 If the characters defeat the Vermkins and inspect the area, they will discover signs that the Vermkins have used this location for staging ambushes.
 A hidden trail behind thickets on the north side of the road leads northwest.
 A character who succeeds on a CL 2 Survival check can determine that about a dozen Vermkins have traveled along this trail, along with signs of two humaniod-sized bodies being hauled away from the ambush site.
 The party can guide the wagon off the road and secure the oxen while pursuing the Vermkins down the trail, which leads five miles northwest to the Mountainmaw hideout.

-**Marching Order and Traps:**
 Ask the players to determine the party's marching order as they move down the trail, as the order is vital.
 The Vermkins have set two traps to hinder pursuers:

-* **Snare:** About 10 minutes after heading down the trail, the party may encounter a hidden snare.
+**Snare.** About 10 minutes after heading down the trail, the party may encounter a hidden snare.
 The character must succeed on a CL 2 Perception check to notice the trap.
 If not noticed, the character triggers the snare and must succeed on a CL 2 Acrobatics check.
 Failure results in the character being suspended upside down 10 feet above the ground, restrained until damage is dealt to the snare's cord, which causes it to drop.
 A character lowered down without care takes a Minor Injury from the fall.

-* **Pit:** Another 10 minutes down the trail is a camouflaged pit.
+**Pit.** Another 10 minutes down the trail is a camouflaged pit.
 They must succeed on a CL 3 Perception check to spot the pit.
 If the trap isn't detected, the lead character must succeed on a CL 2 Acrobatics check to avoid falling in, taking a Minor Injury from bludgeoning damage.
 The pit's walls are not steep, so no ability check is required to climb out.

 ### Awarding Skill Points